 - International applicants whose first language is not English are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a U.S. accredited institution.
 The TOEFL is strongly preferred.
 The minimum TOEFL score for full admissions consideration is 90 on the Internet-based test (IBT) and must take the speaking portion of the TOEFL and score a 26 or higher, 232 on the computer based test, or 575 on the paper-based test.
 The minimum IELTS score is 7.0.
 Applicants should plan to take the appropriate test no later than December to ensure they meet the January deadline.

-Please submit all application documents to via email to Kelsey.Loftus@ucf.edu or mail to:
+Please submit all applications documents through the application system or email to email@example.com.

 Nicholson School of Communication and Media